caitlinteaguedesign/teloceja-login/README.md

 ## Introduction

 I created this app to demonstrate my skills in full stack web development.
 It is inspired by another project I am working on with a friend, J.P Miller, author of [The Legacy of Maela](https://www.drivethrurpg.com/en/publisher/2434/legacy-of-maela) table-top rpg campaign setting.
-Later this year, after I complete the rebrand and book cover redesigns, I plan on creating a choose-your-own-adventure style text-based web game based on one of his modules.
+Later this year, after I complete a rebranding project, I plan on creating a choose-your-own-adventure style text-based web game based on one of his modules.
 Art and IP in this sample project used with the author's permission.

 Tech stack includes: